 About Me, Eric Gerlach

 Hey, everybody.
 I’m Eric Gerlach.
-Gerlach is German and rhymes with bear-lock, like a bear that has you in some sort of bearhug, or headlock.
+Gerlach is German and rhymes with bear-lock.
 I was born and raised in the Haight Ashbury of San Francisco and moved to Berkeley to get a BA in philosophy.
 After spending some years thinking about thought, I went back to grad school to study the history of Greek, Indian and Chinese philosophy in Buddhism, Christianity and Islam, with an MA in Religious History from the Graduate Theological Union of Berkeley.
 For the past ten years, I have been teaching Philosophy and the history of human thought at Berkeley City College.

 First and foremost, I teach the history of human thought from a multicultural and global perspective rather than a Eurocentric perspective.
 While many have traditionally focused on the achievements of ancient Greece and modern Europe, ignoring other cultures, we can learn much more about our own thinking and the thinking of others we agree and disagree with by looking at all cultures of human thought.
 This includes comparable animal and ape behavior, hunter-gatherer tribes, the city-state empires of Egypt, Sumer and the Americas, the Axial Age of Persia, India, Greece, Rome and China, the Islamic golden age, the Renaissance and European Enlightenment, and our modern diverse world.
 In particular, I concentrate on the similarities of Egyptian, Indian, Greek, Chinese, Islamic, and Modern German, French and American thought.
 We are one common race and culture, and we need to study the trunk of the tree as well as the interrelated branches.
 This is not only good for all of the students in a diverse student body, but particularly effective, as studies have shown, at improving the quality of education for and success rates of students from disadvantaged populations.